 I think of wild birds as Nature’s “ambassadors”.
-Well known for their musical songs, grace and beauty, behind the scenes they benefit the world too.
+Well known for their musical songs, grace and beauty, they also benefit the world behind the scenes.
 From keeping insect and rodent populations in check, to helping the success of plants, shrubs and trees by spreading seeds, the world could never be the same without them.

 All of these photos are “genuine nature” taken with natural light.